 It remains to be seen if a jury will hold the oil companies responsible for Sandra Ladra's injuries.

 But let's say the Oklahoma Geological Survey is correct and injection wells are linked to the increase in earthquake activity.

 Would the economic benefits brought about by the process that requires injection wells be worth it if a truly big earthquake rumbled through the state, toppling buildings and causing widespread injuries or fatalities?
-It sounds far-fetched, but it was equally far-fetched 10 years ago to think of Oklahoma having an earthquake like the one that injured Sandra Ladra.
+It sounds far-fetched, but was equally far-fetched 10 years ago to think of Oklahoma having an earthquake like the one that injured Sandra Ladra.

 The choice is an easy one.

 Public safety should always be the highest priority.